Shubhangi Atre

 Shubhangi Atre (born 11 April 1981) is an Indian television actress.
 Atre debuted in acting with Ekta Kapoor's Kasautii Zindagii Kay where she played Palchinn Basu.
-She went on to earn numerous recognition and awards success for starring as the titular lead, Kasturi, in Kapoor's Kasturi (2007–09), Preeti in the Indian Drama serial Do Hanson Ka Jodaa (2009-2010) and Angoori Tiwari in the Hindi sitcom Bhabiji Ghar Par Hain!
+She went on to earn numerous recognition and awards success for starring as the titular lead, Kasturi, in Kapoor's Kasturi (2007–09), Preeti in the Indian Drama serial Do Hanson Ka Jodaa (2009-2010) and Angoori Manmohan Tiwari in the Hindi sitcom Bhabiji Ghar Par Hain!
 (2016–present), that ranks among the longest running Indian comedy sitcoms.

 Early life

 Atre was born on 11 April 1981.
 She hails from Indore and has an MBA degree (Master of Business Administration).

 Career

 Before coming to the TV industry, Atre shot for a shampoo brand (regional product).
 It was an ad for print.